 Nursing home abuse is a very real concern, even in Trenton, NJ.
-As a nursing home abuse lawyer Trenton, NJ residents trust from Davis & Brusca, LLC can tell you, it’s often difficult to detect signs of abuse in these environments.
+As a nursing home abuse lawyer NJ residents trust from Davis & Brusca, LLC can tell you, it’s often difficult to detect signs of abuse in these environments.
 There are several situations of which you should be aware.
-Pursue further investigation if you notice any of the following:
+Pursue investigate further if you notice any of the following:

 If any of the above items are occurring at the nursing home where your loved one is a resident, report the situation immediately to local police in Trenton, NJ.
 It’s estimated that more than 25% of elderly abuse cases are not reported.
 Information supplied to state and local authorities is important evidence, especially if it was collected as soon as the infraction was discovered.

 In some cases, nursing homes will try to cover up their wrongdoings and contact local authorities to let them know they do not need to conduct an investigation.
-Even more alarming is the fact that three quarters of the abuse occurs at the hands of the caregivers the family has trusted to look out for the needs of their mom, dad or other beloved family member.
+Even more alarming is the fact that studies suggest 3/4 of the abuse occurs at the hands of the caregivers the family has trusted to look out for the needs of their mom, dad or other beloved family member.

-When senior relatives reach an age where they are no longer able to take care of themselves, closest family members may consider placing him or her into a nursing home facility.
-Caregivers at such organizations can provide constant care, especially for elderly persons who cannot do everyday things without assistance.
-Sadly, family members may put an aging relative into a nursing home in good faith, expecting they will be better off there than at home.
+When senior relatives reach an age where they are no longer able to take care of themselves, even the most dedicated family members may need to consider placing him or her into a nursing home or other such facility.
+Caregivers at these facilities can provide a level of care which the family cannot deliver.
+Family members generally put their aging relative into a nursing home in good faith, expecting they will be better off there than at home.
 Tragically, they may come to realize the environment does not live up to expectations or the promises the family was given at the time of admission.
 Nursing home residents may experience emotional, physical and/or financial abuse during their stay.
 Families facing these circumstances justifiably feel mislead, and usually are left to wonder whether more is happening behind the scenes.